Darxo/Hardened/README.md

 - You can no longer do two Arenas during the same day
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
+- Characters spawning mid battle can no longer be morale checked by side-stepping (e.g. Goblin Wolfrider)
+- Every accessory now plays a default sound when moved around in the inventory
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
 - Remove a duplicate loading screen